Choose semester and course offering

 Course contents

-- Basic concepts of the design and practical limitations of both electricity and thermal power distribution network.
+• Fundamental concepts of the designs and practical limitations of both electrical and thermal power distribution networks.

-- Analysis of the power cycles to estimate the quality and the quantity of the potential for recycling from thermal power generation systems and provide technical solutions to utilise waste energy in the appropriate combined power generation applications.
+• Analysis of the power cycles to estimate quality and quantity of waste heat recovery potential from thermal power generation systems and provide engineering solutions to utilize waste energy in appropriate combined power generation applications.

-- Evaluation of concepts and operational performance for the more advanced thermal power systems, e. g. combined power generation (Combined Power Generation systems - CPG), combined heat and power (Combined Heat and Power systems - CHP) and combined heat, force and cooling (Combined Heat, Power and Cooling system - CHPC) through case studies.
+• Evaluation of concepts and operational performances of more advanced designs thermal power systems, such Combined Power Generation (CPG), Combined Heat and Power (CHP) and Combined Heat, Power and Cooling (CHPC) through case studies.

-- Sustainability and mitigation of environmental impact that is caused by thermal power plants.
+• Sustainability and mitigation of environmental impacts causing by thermal power plants

 Intended learning outcomes